Ben-G/DefaultErrorHandlerSwift/README.md

 - If the closure returns a value, then `errorHandler.wrap` will pass it through to its caller
 - `errorHandler.wrap` always returns an optional type, indicating that the wrapped operation might fail and return `nil`

 In the above example the `fileContent` variable has a type of `String?`.
 We can use this variable in subsequent operations.
 While we need to check if the optional contains a value before using it, we can ignore the details of a potential error that was thrown.
+In this case `errorHandler.wrap` acts as a glorified version of `try?`.

 In most cases I use the default error handler when calling functions without a return value.
 In these cases the value of the error handler becomes more obvious: